-According to the Regulation on the terms and procedures for acquiring professional qualifications and the procedures for issuing licences for specialised training and certificates of competence to use nuclear energy, the job positions of the personnel in facilities with radioactive sources are classified into five qualification levels (highest level 5 - radiation protection experts).
+According to the Regulation on the terms and procedures for acquiring professional qualifications and the procedures for issuing licenses for specialized training and certificates of competence to use nuclear energy, the job positions of the personnel in facilities with radioactive sources are classified into three qualification levels (highest level 3 - radiation protection experts).
 Individuals who perform functions specified in job descriptions for specific positions must have the necessary professional qualification.
-A system for specialised training (initial and refreshing) is applied.
+A system for specialized training (initial and refreshing) is applied.